UNDP-Data/Vaccine-Equity-Dashboard-Data/README.md

 Currently, the country and regionallevel data presented on the Global Dashboard is divided into three broad themes.

 ### Accessibility:
-includes variables that describe the current global supply and its utilisation and in-country prioritisation.
+Includes variables that describe the current global supply and its utilisation and in-country prioritisation.

 | **Variable**      | **Variable Name** | **Variable Description**  | **Source** |
 | ------------- |-------------| -----| -----|